Read Jiang Ziya in Ancient Chinese Fantasy Novel the Investiture of the Gods

 Historical records said that he was a descendent of a noble lord that had assisted Yu the Great to defeat the huge flood before.
 But when Jiang Ziya was born, his family was very poor, so he used to work as a butcher, a dealer, or a junior officer for a living.

-Others, include in the novel "Investiture of the Gods", believed that Jiang Ziya had studied Taoism and magical art on Mount Kunlun, the most mysterious mountain in Chinese culture and mythology.
+Others, including in the novel "Investiture of the Gods", believed that Jiang Ziya had studied Taoism and magical art on Mount Kunlun, the most mysterious mountain in Chinese culture and mythology.

 Anyway, he stayed as a nobody until he was 72.